 This small detail was not mentioned on our itinerary and I obviously failed to catch this on the many distance and travel time bits of research I did before we decided to do this specific part of our tour and itinerary.
 Oh well.
 It is what it is.

-The next morning our final 3 day leg was starting at 9:00 am in the town of Mekele.
-We asked how long the drive was from our hotel to Mekele?
-The answer.
-Two more hours.
+Our final 3 day leg before heading back to Addis was starting at 9:00 am tomorrow morning in the town of Mekele.
+We asked how long the drive was from our hotel to Mekele and the answer was more hours.
 Two surprises!

 Luigi, the Italian owner of the lodge came over to us and introduced himself.
 He was very apologetic and a very nice man but his hands were tied, they were fully booked.